Richel325/iosiawesomerc_1/README.md

-This is my awesome new repo!
+# This is my awesome new repo!
+## This is a subtitle/subtopic